ceva24/mumble-widget/README.md

 mumble-widget
 =============

-A widget to display users and channels on a Mumble server.
+This is a widget I wrote to display users and channels on a Mumble server I used to administer.

 Introduction
 ------------